linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/HBS Case Southland Corp. (C).md

 ${}^{d}$  Net earnings include earnings from discontinued operations and for the year ended December 31, 1989, an extraordinary charge of \$56,047,000 resulting from a debt exchange.

-eNet earnings include extraordinary tax benefits from utilization of net operating loss carryforwards of \(52,040,000 for the six-month period ended June 30, 1990.
+<sup>e</sup>Net earnings include extraordinary tax benefits from utilization of net operating loss carryforwards of \(52,040,000\) for the six-month period ended June 30, 1990.

 ${}^{f}$  Ratio of earnings to fixed charges is 2.15,1.93,and 1.32 for each of fiscal years 1985 and 1986 and for the first seven months ended July 31, 1987, respectively.
 Such ratios are computed by dividing (i) earnings from continuing operations before fixed charges and taxes by (ii) fixed charges (which consist of interest expense, amortization of debt expenses, capitalized interest, and rental expense, which is deemed to be representative of the interest factor).